multi-swe-bench/multi-swe-bench/docs/contribution-demo.md

 - `fix-run.sh:` Both the test.patch and the fix.patch are applied to the base commit before execution

-`prepare.sh`: This script performs initial setup tasks before executing the main scripts(`run.sh`, `test-run.sh`, and `fix-run.sh`).
+`prepare.sh`: This script performs initial setup tasks before executing the main scripts.
 It can be used to switch branches, create the build directory, etc., so these operations do not need to be repeated in other scripts.

 ```python
 File(